The Triangle Team

 Rashid Noah has a B.A. in English and is currently a graduate student at Millersville University.
 He enjoys fishing, traveling, and is an avid reader.
 In his spare time, Rashid loves to peruse used book stores and yard sales in search of rare books.
 He is passionate about a wide range of authors, from Shakespeare to African American writers, but he especially enjoys the writers of the Harlem Renaissance period.
 Originally from Freetown, Sierra Leone, Rashid currently lives in Dallastown, PA.

 Richard Payne was born and raised in Lancaster City.
 He attended McCaskey High School and Millersville University, where he graduated with a BA in English with a concentration in Print Media Studies.
 Richard was involved with the literary journals and newspapers of each respective school, and worked as a poetry editor at Rapportage (the publication of the Lancaster Literary Guild).
 Richard has also spent many years as a tutor and educator, a spoken word artist, and hopes to publish his first collection of poetry in the near future.

-David Ramsay, Jr. is a designer, consultant, and proud resident of the city of Lancaster, PA.
-His work is inspired by the belief that simplicity never goes out of style.
-His detail-oriented (and sometimes unconventional) solutions focus on traditional design concepts applied in 21st century contexts.
-David’s personal work is often described as playful and thought-provoking.
+DJ Ramsay is a professional communicator and proud resident of the city of Lancaster, PA.
+His work is inspired by the belief that simplicity never goes out of style, and his personal work is often described as playful and thought-provoking.
 He appreciates (in order of importance) coffee, $1 tacos, and college-ruled notebooks.
 He is also a published coloring book author and a jack of all trades at his alma mater, Millersville University.